VISION

 - Continuity is intelligence.
 Memory with decay.
 Identity through compression.
 The persistent runtime — not any single response — is the product.

 - Constraints are features.
-Limits force trade-offs.
 Capacity bounds, decay rates, and token budgets are what make intelligence emerge.
 Don’t remove them to “improve.”

 Invariants